 Education has changed a lot over the last couple of decades.
 Institutional based education is still present.
 However, there is more focus than ever on learning at home, continuing one’s education, and using the Internet for the glorious information tool that it is.
 Childhood is particularly important for learning.
-We obviously can’t do all the work as every child is different.
-However, we’re hoping that these learning apps for kids can help!
+Luckily, the Internet has a swath of resources that aim for both entertainment and educational value.
+Most apps for kids are educational so you have plenty to choose from.
+Here are the best learning apps for kids that we could find.

 Read Next: Best phones for kids

 Price: Free trial / $9.95 per month

 ABCmouse is a learning program for children ages two through eight.
 It features a full curriculum for math, art, music, reading, and other subjects as well.
 Some of the features include a metric ton of fun activities, the ability to track and monitor progress, and it’s actually quite good for home schooled children.
 It’s also used in more than 70,000 classrooms and contains over 10,000 learning activities.
 Of course, there is a subscription for all of that content but it’s honestly not that bad in terms of price.
 It doesn’t work too well on lower end devices, though, so it’s not the best match for budget devices with low end specs.